nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 By default, the other tab displays the collections you have access to.
 You will see the search bar here, but it is not supported within collections.

 The Other tab, by default, is configured to work with the Collections within your repository.
 Two separate page providers are used to surface the collections and their content: `adobe-connector-other_primary` and `adobe-connector-other_secondary`.
-It is called "other" because you could configure it to show any "other" two step page provider query you want such as "Favorites".
+It is called "other" because you could configure it to show any "other" two-step page provider query you want such as "Favorites".

 #### Working in InDesign